D'Aundre Pryce-Pierre

 Building out the future.

-The design library I developed was primarily focused on improving the accessibility, look & feel, and ease of use of the website.
-I broke the library down into various small components (buttons, input fields, etc) which together would form bigger components such as nav-bars, combination headings, etc.
+The design library I developed was primarily focused on improving the functionality, accessibility, and general aesthetics of the website.
+When designing it, I broke the library down into various small components (buttons, input fields, etc) which together would form bigger components such as nav-bars, combination headings, etc.

 Webpage layout margins